leonardsaers/3d-printable-designs/pet-upcycling/README.md

 # A tool to increase the distance for plastic bottle (PET) self watering setup

-The corkscrew may end up close to the bottom of the water reservoir depending of the form of the plastic bottle.
+A plastic bottle (PET) can easily be turned into a self watering seed starter.

-This tool simply let you move the "pot part" of the bottle a bit higher so that you can fill more water in the "reservoir part" of the bottle.
+This tool can complement the basic setup by allowing fresh air to enter the reservoir part and allow for more water in the reservoir by lifting up the planting part.

-The design also allow you to transform a bottom part of a bottle to a "green house" part that is placed on top of the self watering system.
+The design also allows you to transform a bottom part of a bottle to a green house by placing the bottom part of the bottle on top of the planting part.